xpodev/jsblog/packages/web/README.md

 npm run dev
 ```

-By default, the development server will run on port 3000.
-You can change this by setting the `PORT` environment variable.
+By default, the server port is 8000 and the client port is 3000.